What is the Hill Country Ride for AIDS?

 What are the directions to Krause Springs?

 Let’s keep it green.
-All participants and visitors are encouraged to carpool.
+All participants and visitors are encouraged to carpool, if possible.

 Where can I go online for more information?